SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-Data-Engineering.md

 ## Task 8: Create a report

-In this task, you'll create a report to visualize your data findings.
-You'll select relevant data, choose appropriate visuals, and organize the report to clearly present insights and support data-driven decisions.
+In this task, you’ll build a report that transforms raw data into insights.
+You’ll connect to your semantic model, select key fields, apply the right visualizations, and design a clear, well-structured report.
+The final output will highlight item sales in a way that supports analysis and decision-making.

 1. From the toolbar at the top, select **New semantic model**.